 The Form Tutor is the lynchpin of the pastoral care system.
-Each Form Tutor is responsible for a Tutor Group, which stays together for registration and tutorial purposes, in most cases for five years; a comprehensive tutor time programme, Digging Deeper, supports the work of the Form Tutor.
+Each Form Tutor is responsible for a Tutor Group, which stays together for registration and tutorial purposes, in most cases for five years; a comprehensive tutor time programme, This is me/My future sessions, supports the work of the Form Tutor.
 Part of the tutor's role is to monitor attendance and behaviour, as well as to maintain an overview of academic progress.

 Additionally, tutor groups within a Year Group are divided into one of the six School Houses â€“ Alba, Bedford, Driscoll, Jubilee, Paxton and Sovereign - for the Wildern House Championships.
 The championship is designed to work within year and across year groups.
 All curriculum areas contribute and every student will have an opportunity to participate in a range of competitions.

 For more information go to the House Championships page.